 Schedule Adjustment (add/drop)

-Students may add a course during schedule adjustment period if:
+You may add a course during schedule adjustment period if:

-- a seat is open
+- a seat is open; and

-Students may drop a course online up until 11:59 p.m. on the schedule adjustment deadline listed in the Academic Calendar.
+You may drop a course online up until 11:59 p.m. on the schedule adjustment deadline listed in the Academic Calendar.

 Additional Registration Related Information